 Smith, R., Jones, P., Lee, Z. and Johnson, B. (2019) This long piece of text is used to indicate the title of an imaginary example book.
 London: Macmahon Publications.

 2. Books with Contributing Authors

 James, K. (2016) ‘Insert Chapter Title’, in Smith, R. (ed.)
 This long piece of text is used to indicate the title of an imaginary example book.
 London: Macmahon Publications, pp. 66-74.

 Smith, R. (ed.)
 (2016) This long piece of text is used to indicate the title of an imaginary conference proceeding.
 SOAS, London, 16 July.
 London: Macmahon Publications.

 Jones, P. (1999) The title of the photograph.
 Available at: https://photographs.com/the-title-of-the-photograph/ (Downloaded: 01 November 2019).

 Atkinson, P. (2000) ‘The title of the article’, The Title of the Journal, 16(3), pp. 33-45.
 Available at: https://journals.edu.uk (Accessed: 01 November 2019).

 Why are reference elements important?

 The reason an experienced academic can determine the source type by studying a reference is because each source type in Harvard requires a different pattern of reference elements, such as the Name of authors or the Year of publication.
 This is because different sources have different source details which can helpfully be used to identify and catalogue them.
 Take a look at the variation in reference elements between a printed book (five) and an electronic journal article (eight), for example:

 By recognising these reference elements, a student could quickly identify the source type being acknowledged.
-Likewise, having an understanding of the connection between these elements, their related source details and the type of source being acknowledged will greatly help students correctly build, order and format their reference lists in the Harvard style, as is further explored in Lesson 2.
+Likewise, having an understanding of the connection between these elements, their related source details and the type of source being acknowledged will greatly help students correctly build, order and format their reference lists in the Harvard style, as is further explored in Chapter 2.